-Immediately following the completion of this offering, our audit committee will consist of composition of our audit committee meets the requirements for independence under current member of our audit committee meets the financial literacy requirements of the determined that is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act.
+Immediately following the completion of this offering, our audit committee will consist of , with serving as Chairperson.
+The composition of our audit committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
+Each member of our audit committee meets the financial literacy requirements of Nasdaq listing standards.
+In addition, our board of directors has determined that is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act.
 Our audit committee will, among other things: